andrewbriand/cse599g1-final/index.md

 #### Search algorithm

-The search algorithm detailed above was played against by previous hand-coded policy AI with the best policy and value networks from phases 2 and 3.
+The search algorithm detailed above was played against my previous hand-coded policy AI with the best policy and value networks from phases 2 and 3.
 Eight games were played and the AIs were permitted 250 rollouts each.
 The network AI won 3 and lost 5 games.
 I believe the search's poor performance is due to the poor performance of the value network.
 The performance of the policy network alone is quite good above and in phases 1 and 2.
 If I had more time, I would be able to improve the value network and evaluate more rollout numbers for the two AIs.

 ## Future Improvements